openshift/openshift-pep/openshift-pep-006.md

     1. The user's `build` hook is invoked, if it exists
 1. The platform's `prepare` command is invoked
     1. The user's `prepare` hook is invoked, if it exists
-    1. The deployment id is calculated from the contents of the deployment directory
+    1. The deployment id and checksum of deployment contents are calculated
     1. The symlink `app-deployments/by-id/$deployment_id` is created and points to `../app-deployments/$date_time`
 1. The platform's `distribute` command is invoked
     1. If the app is scalable, the new deployment will be synced to all child gears